 Women in Black silent witnessing vigils are held whenever we learn a homeless person has died outside, in a public place, or by violence in King County.
 After notification of a death, we stand the following Wednesday, from noon to 1 PM on the steps of Seattle City Hall (at 4th and James Streets).
-In 2020, at least 119 people have died outside or by violence through early November—a heartbreaking all-time record!
-We’ve stood for nearly 1,200 people since we started these vigils in the year 2000.
+In 2023, at least 380 people have died outside or by violence —a heartbreaking all-time record!
+We’ve stood for nearly 2,000 people since we started these vigils in the year 2000.
 To get on our email notification list for vigils, please email wheelorg@yahoo.com

 Homeless Remembrance Project, public places to honor and remember people who experienced homelessness who died in Seattle.
 We’ve worked with church and community leaders since 2003, and established a “Tree of Life” sculpture and gathering place at Victor Steinbrueck Park north of Pike Place Market in 2012.
 Our Committee has also has placed more than 300 “Leaves of Remembrance,” with names, in sidewalks all over Seattle.
 For more information about this project, please visit FallenLeaves.org or our Facebook page at facebook.com/pages/Homeless-Remembrance-Project/184372257014